-In collaboration with business and government leaders in the Outdoor Industry and the State of Maine, we committed to attracting, recruiting, and serving people of color.
+In collaboration with business and government leaders in the Outdoor Industry and the State of Maine, we are committed to attracting and recruiting underrepresented groups.

 Through Outdoor Access we want to help as many people as possible experience the restorative power of the outdoors.

-- In addition to working with organizations such as Camber Outdoors and the National Urban League, we have partnered with the Portland Chamber of Commerce to help initiate and sign the Standing in Solidarity Pledge – promoting racial and social justice across businesses in Maine.
+- We have partnered with the Portland Chamber of Commerce to help initiate and sign the Standing in Solidarity Pledge – promoting racial and social justice across businesses in Maine.

-- Finally, leveraging the L.L.Bean Community Fund and Outdoor Access Fund, we’ve invested $6 million in a broad range of organizations and initiatives that support outdoor access and community support for all.
+- Leveraging the L.L.Bean Community Fund and Outdoor Access Fund, we’ve invested $6 million in a broad range of organizations and initiatives that support outdoor access and community support for all including:

 Until all of our employees, customers, influencers and content creators are able to safely experience the value of time spent outside, we will continue to amplify broader perspectives through our social channels, marketing and products.

-- We are leveraging our L.L.Bean social media channels to amplify diverse voices and perspectives about the importance of time outside as well as equal outdoor access.
+- We are leveraging our L.L.Bean social media channels to amplify diverse voices and perspectives about the importance of time outside as well as equal outdoor access and body positivity.

-- Our marketing organization has committed to expanding product and imagery focus to include more diverse body types and shifting imagery to include more underrepresented groups.
-During Pride Month 2021, we’ll celebrate our LGBTQ+ employees and customers with a special product collection and dedicated customer communication during the month of June.
+- Our marketing organization continues to expand product and imagery to focus on including more diverse body types and shifting imagery to include more historically underrepresented groups.